SystemRDL/PeakRDL-regblock/docs/hwif.rst

 * ``hwif_out``

 All field inputs and outputs as well as signals are consolidated into these struct ports.
-The presence of each depends on the specific contents of the desgin being exported.
+The presence of each depends on the specific contents of the design being exported.